brianbraatz/brianbraatz.github.io/content/post/Articles/_Imported22426/Pagerank ALgorithm in a nutshell.md

 Google used this system to determine which pages were actually useful and which were just keyword-stuffed garbage.
 The result?
 Much better search results, and the beginning of Google’s domination of the internet.

-## So, Is PageRank Still Relevant in 2023?
+## So, Is PageRank Still Relevant ?

-Ah, 2023, the golden age of AI-generated content, TikTok search results, and *way* too many SEO "gurus" trying to game the system.
+Ah, the golden age of AI-generated content, TikTok search results, and *way* too many SEO "gurus" trying to game the system.

 The short answer? **PageRank still exists, but it’s no longer the superstar it once was.**